systemson/container/README.md

 $container->register($class);
 ```
 ### singleton()
-#### Binds an item to the Container as singleton and return theServiceClassservice.
+#### Binds an class to the Container as singleton and return theServiceClassservice.

 singleton(string $class, string $alias = null): ServiceClass